MohitWadhwani/MohitWadhwani/README.md

 ### About Me 🚀

-🎓 I’m an outstanding and self-motivated professional with 3.9+ years of experience in industry with major focus on DevOps, Cloud and Agile methodologies. </br>
-👨‍💻 I am passionate about DevOps, Cloud, Agile & New Cutting Edge Technologies & I enjoy learning new things.<br>
+👨‍💻 I am passionate about DevSecOps, Cloud, Agile & New Cutting Edge Technologies & I enjoy learning new things.<br>

 ##### 🧾 Certifications I have Accomplished